 The bilge pump switch turns on the bilge pump.
-There is a bilge pump down by the pylon.
-When you push the bilge pump key on the keypad, the pump will come on and run for several moments to "sense" if there is water in the bilge.
+There is a bilge pump down by the pylon as well as one at the rear of the boat near the ruder.
+When you push the bilge pump key on the keypad, the pumps will come on and run for several moments to "sense" if there is water in the bilge.
 If there is water in the bilge, it will remain on until the water is pumped out.
 If there is no water in the bilge, it will turn off.
 If you want immediate pump action, turn the switch off and then back on again.
-The pump will turn on periodically to determine if there is water in the bilge.
+The pumps will turn on periodically to determine if there is water in the bilge.
 If so, it will remain on until the water is pumped out.
 Trash in bilge can hurt bilge pump and fill pumps for ballast systems.